Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Key Takeaways

-- Your material choice and home’s architecture are the biggest cost factors: The price per square foot varies widely between options like vinyl and fiber cement, while complex features like dormers and multiple stories increase labor time and the final price.
+• Your material choice and home’s architecture are the biggest cost factors: The price per square foot varies widely between options like vinyl and fiber cement, while complex features like dormers and multiple stories increase labor time and the final price.

-- A realistic budget includes more than just the siding panels: A complete project estimate will account for significant labor costs, the removal and disposal of old siding, and a contingency for any hidden wall damage discovered during the process.
+• A realistic budget includes more than just the siding panels: A complete project estimate will account for significant labor costs, the removal and disposal of old siding, and a contingency for any hidden wall damage discovered during the process.

-- Get detailed, itemized quotes to make a confident choice: A thorough estimate breaks down all costs, from permits to materials and labor; this transparency helps you compare contractors fairly and prevents surprise expenses later on.
+• Get detailed, itemized quotes to make a confident choice: A thorough estimate breaks down all costs, from permits to materials and labor; this transparency helps you compare contractors fairly and prevents surprise expenses later on.

-How Much Will New Siding Cost?
+How Much Does Siding Replacement Cost?

 Figuring out a budget is one of the first steps in any home improvement project, and siding is no different.
 While the final price tag depends on several factors like your home’s design and your location, we can start with some general numbers to give you a clearer picture.
 The two biggest factors that will shape your estimate are the size of your home and the type of material you choose.
 Let’s break down what you can expect.